SAP BEx Query Designer Tutorial

 SAP Filters

-Characteristic Restrictions are applied before data fetch operation, while the default values will result in entire data being fetched by query.
-The restriction is applied only in report front end.
-If “Clear all filters” option is applied in WAD / Analyzer, the filters in Default Values will be erased from front end, but the filters applied via Characteristic Restriction will still remain in force.
-It is recommended to have at least one or two characteristic restrictions while using a BW query for BO Universe.
+Characteristic Restrictions are applied before the data-fetch operation, while default values result in the entire data being fetched and the restriction applied only in the report front end.
+If “Clear all filters” is applied in WAD / Analyzer, the filters in Default Values are erased from the front end, but the filters applied via Characteristic Restriction still remain in force.
+It is recommended to have at least one or two characteristic restrictions when using a BW query for a BO Universe.

 Variables